Raising Good Conversationalists

 Choose at least one question for each member of the family to use with someone they pick.
 Their assignment: Ask a question of their person sometime during the event.
 After the event sit together and share what you found out.

 It works best if you make this a discovery game with younger kids.
 With older kids or adults simply make time to debrief in which you share the things you discovered about others.
 You may hit resistance with your kids, but do it anyway.
+This is a lifelong skill they will need for relationships and their professional life.

 The more they do it the easier it will become.
 Do it over and over again.
 The first time you do this, even if you are simply doing it for yourself, will be the hardest.
 But anything that is new is awkward at first.
 Simply keep at it.
 Keep working on this with your children.